-The City has adopted an Agricultural Enterprise Implementation Plan to capitalize on business growth opportunities associated with Brentwood’s agriculture sector.
+The City has adopted an Agricultural Enterprise Implementation Plan to support business development and expand economic opportunities within Brentwood’s agriculture sector.

 Many industries, from food processing to biotechnology, may be attracted by Brentwood’s farmland.
 These farmlands offer some of the most fertile soil in all of California.
 In addition, most of the 11,000 acres of local farmland receive irrigation water from the local irrigation district that has a pre-1914 water right – which allows much greater reliability, flexibility and affordability in using this water supply.